"The wound is the place where the Light enters you."

 Wounded Child

 The Wounded Child is what happens when empathy loses its ground in intuition.
 He drowns in others' emotions and pain.
 He cannot maintain boundaries between self and others.
-He mistakes enmeshment for empathy and confuses absorption with compassion.
+He mistakes enmeshment for empathy.
+He confuses absorption with compassion.

-The mature Healer stands on two pillars: intuition and empathy.
+The Mature Healer stands on two pillars: intuition and empathy.
 The Wounded Child has kept only one.
-He has empathy without the boundaries that make it sustainable.
+He has empathy without boundaries.
 He lacks the clarity that makes it effective.
-He misses the detachment that makes it healing.
 His compassion has become collapse because it has no structure.

 He drowns in his and other people's emotions.
 He loses himself in their suffering.
 He becomes so tangled he can't see clearly or help well.
 He can't separate his pain from theirs.
 He's become wounded by trying to heal.
-Depleted by his lack of healthy boundaries.
+He's depleted by his lack of boundaries.

 Wounded Child Declarations

-- I feel everyone's pain as my own.
+- I feel everyone's pain as if it's my own.

 - I can't say no when someone needs help.